 A surprisingly light mousey chocolate bake made sophisticated with the Middle Eastern flavours of coffee and cardamom.
 This chocolate mousse cake is not only irresistible, but it’s also naturally gluten free.

 Our local cafe, Olive & Co, does a mean coffee cardamom chocolate cake.
 It’s more of a torte really as it contains no flour.
-I’ve been wanting to try making something similar for ages and with the arrival of the new Divine chocolate baking bars, the time seemed right to give it a go.
+I’ve wanted to try making something similar for ages.
+And with the arrival of some new Divine chocolate baking bars, the time seems right to give it a go.
 I give you my coffee cardamom chocolate mousse cake.

 Coffee Cardamom Chocolate Cake